 And while the reality is that headline budgets may tend to creep up year-on-year, there are lots of things you can – and should – do to improve the effectiveness and profitability of your marketing efforts, especially where digital is concerned.

-Using a blend of smart digital marketing tactics, you can start to drive down that all-important cost per lead (CPL), one of the metrics which most clearly demonstrates the effectiveness of your advertising spend.
+Using a blend of smart digital marketing tactics, you can start to drive down that all-important Cost Per Lead (CPL), one of the metrics which most clearly demonstrates the effectiveness of your advertising spend.

-CPLs can be driven down lower by acquiring more enquiries from prospective buyers using similar – and sometimes even smaller – levels of spend, a process in which the use of smart digital tactics plays an instrumental role.
+CPLs can be driven lower by acquiring more enquiries from prospective buyers using similar – and sometimes even smaller – levels of spend, a process in which the use of smart digital tactics plays an instrumental role.

 What kind of tactics are we talking about?

 But smart agencies and brands are finding that a combination of several tactics, all working together in an organised workflow, can be incredibly powerful when it comes to maximising efficiency and lowering CPLs.

-Programmatic advertising is useful for building and then marketing to highly relevant audiences, and inbound marketing automation, which uses content delivered at strategic touchpoints to nurture prospects along the sales funnel and ultimately drive up conversion rates.
+Programmatic advertising is useful for building and then marketing to highly relevant audiences.
+Inbound marketing automation uses content delivered at strategic touch-points to nurture prospects along the sales funnel, and ultimately drive up conversion rates.

 Programmatic advertising is an AI-powered approach which involves the purchase and sale of online ad inventory, allowing brands to buy targeted adverts in real-time through powerful algorithms, which dramatically improves efficiency.

-Automated elements may come both before and after the point of enquiry – many of the most successful campaigns continue the automation of marketing after data capture to nurture prospective buyers towards making a purchase decision.
+Automated elements may come both before and after the point of enquiry.
+In fact, many of the most successful campaigns continue the automation of marketing after data capture to nudge prospective buyers towards making a purchase decision.

 Let’s look at an example